Combined Honours in Physics and Mathematics

 3MATH 110 may substitute for any of the specified courses by decreasing the electives by 3 credits.

 4Advanced Credit or Placement in Physics provide excellent preparation but they are NOT a substitute for these courses, which are required prerequisites for all second year Physics courses in this program.
 Students with AP credits should contact the Department for advice.
 Students without Physics 12 must take PHYS 100 prior to PHYS 101 or 107 or 117.
-Students must take PHYS 117 in second year if they did not take it or PHYS 107 in first year.
+Students that took PHYS 101 may enter the specialization but will need to take PHYS 107, 117, or 170 before the required PHYS 216.

 5The elective credits taken throughout the program must include at least 12 credits from the Faculty of Arts (excluding ENGL credits used to satisfy the Faculty of Science Communication Requirement).
 Up to 18 credits may be taken from any faculty but students must ensure that they have at least 48 upper-level credits, including at least 42 upper-level credits from the Faculty of Science.
 Students without Biology 11 or 12 must take 3 credits of 100-level BIOL.
 BIOL 111 or 121 are recommended.
 For students with Biology 11 or 12, at least 3 credits must be a science course in ASTR, ATSC, BIOL, EOSC, or GEOB.
 See the Biology Requirement for further details.